rails/rails/guides/source/routing.md

 | PATCH/PUT | /geocoder      | geocoders#update  | update the one and only geocoder resource     |
 | DELETE    | /geocoder      | geocoders#destroy | delete the geocoder resource                  |

-NOTE: Because you might want to use the same controller for a singular route (`/account`) and a plural route (`/accounts/45`), singular resources map to plural controllers.
+NOTE: Because you might want to use the same controller for a singular route (`/account`) and a plural route (`/accounts/45`), singular resources map to plural controllers by default.
 So that, for example, `resource :photo` and `resources :photos` creates both singular and plural routes that map to the same controller (`PhotosController`).
+If you just want to use a singular controller, add `singular: true` to the resource declaration.

 A singular resourceful route generates these helpers: